quietbamboo/UniAMP/README.md

 ## Usage
 ### Feature extraction
-In this project, we leverage the power of [UniRep](https://github.com/churchlab/UniRep), a tool developed by the [Church Lab](https://churchlab.github.io/), for feature extraction.
-UniRep is a versatile toolkit for extracting fixed-size feature vectors from biological sequences, such as proteins or RNA.\
 **The UniRep repository**, available at [https://github.com/churchlab/UniRep](https://github.com/churchlab/UniRep), contains the source code, documentation, and examples for using UniRep in your projects.\
 Due to the installation of the `tape_proteins` toolkit, you can conveniently utilize UniRep as follows:
 ~~~
 tape-embed unirep input.fasta output.npz babbler-1900 --tokenizer unirep
 ~~~
+**The ESM-2 repository**, available at [https://github.com/facebookresearch/esm](https://github.com/facebookresearch/esm).
+When you need to use ESM-2 feature vectors, you can use the `utils/cal_esm2.py` program to convert the `.fasta` format file to the `.json` format, and then use the `utils/data.py/load_esm2` function to load it.
+**The ProtTrans repository**, available at [https://github.com/agemagician/ProtTrans](https://github.com/agemagician/ProtTrans).
+When you need to use ProtT5 feature vectors, you can use the `utils/cal_protT5.py` program to convert the `.fasta` format file to the `.json` format, and then use the `utils/data.py/load_protT5` function to load it.\
+Before using it, you must download all files from [https://huggingface.co/Rostlab/prot_t5_xl_uniref50/tree/main](https://huggingface.co/Rostlab/prot_t5_xl_uniref50/tree/main) and put them in the `utils/protT5` directory

 ### train
 ~~~
-python train.py -model UniAMP -dataset_path ./data/aeruginosa/training_dataset.npz
+python train.py -model UniAMP
 ~~~
-_If you need to train other models, your `dataset_path` should be `*.csv`, and `-feature pca` for feature PCA._
+_If you need to train other models, the `-dataset_path` should be `*.csv`, and `-feature pca` for feature PCA._
 - Use `-lr xxx` to set a specified learning rate.
   - Default Value: _1e-4_
 - Use `-epochs xxx` to set the number of training epochs.